-Today, you’ll discover the real secret to improving your pronunciation, reducing your accent, understanding the overall flow of English, and sounding more like a native… All by yourself, and no matter where you live in the world.
+Today, you’ll discover the real secret to improving your pronunciation, reducing your accent, understanding the overall flow of English, and how to speak like a native English speaker… All by yourself, and no matter where you live in the world.

 Part One: Understand the “Pieces” of English Pronunciation

 To understand the “big picture” and “pieces” of pronunciation, remember how you learned your native language.